mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 | REFERRAL | DESTINATION_SPECIALTY | performerType | CODIReferralProfile |  |

 ### Session
 The SESSION table contains one record for each session.
-A session is a specific point in time where a child/family is involved in programming that focuses on obesity, obesity prevention, healthy eating, or active living.
+A session is a specific point in time where a person is involved in programming that focuses on obesity, obesity prevention, healthy eating, or active living.

 In a clinical setting, a session corresponds to a visit.
 There may be multiple visits in a single encounter.
 The ENCOUNTERID field is